Rugby union in Italy: Popularity

 There are 1,024 rugby clubs within Italy.
 These clubs support 153,173 registered male players, as well as 8,118 registered female players.

-Many teams are either from Veneto or Lombardy in the north of Italy as this area has the highest rugby popularity however the sport has achieved national presence as it is played and followed throughout the country.
+Many teams are either from Veneto or Lombardy in the north of Italy as this area, closer to traditional power France, has the highest rugby popularity however the sport has achieved national presence as it is played and followed throughout the country.
 Rugby is now estimated to be the third most popular team sport in Italy behind football and basketball.

-Italian players also play for other European rugby clubs, such as those in the Aviva Premiership.
+Italian players also play for other European rugby clubs, such as those in the PREM Rugby League, and the French Top 14.